Ruth's Chris Interview Questions

 2. What can you tell us about Ruth’s Chris?

-• The founder bought Chris Steakhouse and agreed to keep the name.
-The first restaurant burnt down and a new restaurant was built nearby.
-The founder then decided to keep the original name but added Ruth’s in front.
+• The founder purchased Chris Steakhouse and agreed to retain the name.
+However, the first restaurant burned down, and a new one was built nearby.
+The founder then kept the original name but added “Ruth’s” in front.

 • The parent company is Ruth’s Chris Hospitality Group.